medxchange/MedXChangeIntegrationAPIDocumentation/endpoints/patient_fields/enabledisablepatientfield.md

 ## Description

-Enable or disable a patient field for a physician.
+Enable or disable a patient field for the user.
 All patient fields are enabled for the system by default.

 ***